hamza-mirza/pokemon-api/README.md

 - Provides a search input for filtering Pokmon in the list.
 - Integrated with global state for search term management.

+### pokemon/[id.js] (PokemonInfo)

+- Displays detailed information about a specific pokemon.
+- Includes a flipping card animation to showcase different images of the pokemon.

 ### Wrapper.js

 - A simple container component for consistent styling.